aayushbansal/MarrRevisited/README.md

 ## Installing the Code

 1. Installing Caffe Toolbox - We have included a pointer to Caffe as a submodule.
 Our required layers are available within this submodule.
-You will need to pull it using the following command:
+You will need to pull it using the following command (in case you want to use it for some other project):
    ```make
       git clone https://github.com/aayushbansal/caffe.git
    ```